 There are many good reasons why landlords typically request that all prospective tenants provide their Social Security number (SSN).
 For one thing, you may need the Social Security number or other identifying information, such as a passport, to request an applicant's credit report.

-But what if you encounter an applicant who does not have an SSN (only citizens or immigrants authorized to work in the United States can obtain one)?
-For example, someone with a student visa will not normally have an SSN.
+But what if you encounter an applicant who doesn't have an SSN (given that only citizens or immigrants authorized to work in the United States can obtain one)?
+For example, someone with a student visa will not necessarily have an SSN.
 If you categorically refuse to rent to applicants without SSNs, and these applicants happen to be foreign students, you're courting a fair housing complaint.

-Keep in mind, however, that an ITIN number is not proof of legal status in the U.S. The IRS does not research the taxpayer's immigration status before handing out the number.
+Keep in mind, however, that an ITIN is not proof of legal status in the United States.
+The IRS does not research the taxpayer's immigration status before handing out the number.

-If you're concerned about illegal housing discrimination, be sure you're aware of subtle actions that might be illegal discrimination, such as setting more restrictive standards for certain tenants.
+If you're concerned about illegal housing discrimination, be sure you're aware of subtle actions that might constitute illegal discrimination, such as setting more restrictive standards for certain tenants.

-While it's illegal to discriminate against a tenant based on their national origin, landlords in most states are allowed to ask applicants for proof of identity and eligibility to work under U.S. immigration laws, such as a passport or naturalization certificate, using Form I-9 (Employment Eligibility Verification) of the U.S. Citizenship and Immigration Services (USCIS).
+While it's illegal to discriminate against a tenant based on national origin, landlords in most states are allowed to ask applicants for proof of identity and eligibility to work under U.S. immigration laws, such as a passport or naturalization certificate, using Form I-9 (Employment Eligibility Verification) put out by U.S. Citizenship and Immigration Services (USCIS).
 This form and instructions for completing it are available on the USCIS website.

-While asking applicants to provide documentation of their citizenship status during the screening process, and rejecting those who can not provide such documentation, does not violate the federal Fair Housing Act, you may not selectively ask for immigration information—that is, you must ask all prospective tenants, not just those you suspect to be in the country illegally.
+While asking applicants to provide documentation of their citizenship status during the screening process and rejecting those who cannot provide such documentation, does not violate the federal Fair Housing Act, you may not selectively ask for immigration information—that is, you must ask it of all prospective tenants, not just those you suspect to be in the country illegally.

-And as with most aspects of landlord-tenant law, there are exceptions to a landlord's ability to inquire about a prospective tenant's immigration status or citizenship: New York City and California prohibit landlords from asking such questions.
+And as with most aspects of landlord-tenant law, there are exceptions to a landlord's ability to inquire about a prospective tenant's immigration status or citizenship: New York City, Colorado, and California, for example, prohibit landlords from asking such questions.

-Keep in mind that some people who have the right to be in the U.S., such as some students and other temporary visa holders, may not have the right to work, which is the focus of the I-9 form.
-To confirm their right to be in the U.S., asks for a USCIS "receipt" or other document describing their status.
+Keep in mind that some people who have the right to be in the U.S., such as some students, asylum applicants, and other temporary visa holders, might not have the right to work, which is the focus of the I-9 form.
+To confirm their right to be in the U.S., ask for a USCIS "receipt" or other document describing their status.

-For detailed advice on choosing and screening tenants (and avoiding illegal discrimination), see Every Landlord's Legal Guide, or, (if your rental property is in California), The California Landlord's Law Book: Rights & Responsibilities.
+For detailed advice on choosing and screening tenants (and avoiding illegal discrimination), see Every Landlord's Legal Guide.
+Or, if your rental property is in California, check out The California Landlord's Law Book: Rights & Responsibilities.